FandaPeterka/PowerShell/README.md

 ## Purpose

 The scripts in this repository serve to automate and simplify daily system management tasks, helping to eliminate repetitive manual steps, improve accuracy, and save time.
 By using PowerShell's robust capabilities, these scripts can manage both local and remote tasks effectively, making them valuable tools in any IT admin's toolkit.

+## Graphical Console Interface

+For a large portion of these scripts, a graphical console interface is available.
+This console enhances usability by offering an intuitive, visual interface to interact with the scripts, making it easier for admins and technicians to run and monitor tasks without needing to dive into the command line.

 ## Prerequisites